Þorrablót or Thorrablot (Icelandic midwinter feast)

 Rófustappa - mashed rutabagas.
 These are boiled until soft, mashed and sweetened with sugar.

-rúgbrauð - rye bread.
-Dark (almost black) "thunder-bread" served with butter.
-Top with pickled herring for an entrée, eat on the side with the main courses.
+Rúgbrauð - rye bread.
+Dark (almost black), sweet, cakey bread, served with butter.
+Top with pickled herring for an entrée, eat on the side with the main courses. (on the left in the photo)

 Drinks: